-Camille Robcis is an associate professor in the Department of French and Romance Philology and the Department of History at Columbia University.
+Camille Robcis is a professor in the Department of French and Romance Philology and the Department of History at Columbia University.
 Her teaching and research interests have focused on three broad issues: the historical construction of norms, the intellectual production of knowledge, and the articulation of universalism and difference in modern French history.
 Her first book, The Law of Kinship: Anthropology, Psychoanalysis, and the Family in France was published by Cornell University Press in 2013 and won the 2013 Berkshire Conference of Women Historians Book Prize.
 Her second book, Disalienation: Politics, Philosophy, and Radical Psychiatry in France, traces the history of institutional psychotherapy, a movement born after WWII that advocated a radical restructuring of the asylum in an attempt to rethink and reform psychiatric care.
 She has received fellowships from the Penn Humanities Forum, LAPA (Princeton Law and Public Affairs), the National Endowment for the Humanities, and the Institute for Advanced Study.

 Camille Robcis is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.